kellpossible/blog/content/Adventures/23-EmpathyAndCriticism.rst

-e tell ourselves (and our friends and families) that our adventure sport of choice can be safe, you shouldn't get hurt if you do the right thing, that person who had an accident must have been doing something wrong or were unlucky.
+e tell ourselves (and our friends and families) that our adventure sport of choice can be safe, you shouldn't get hurt if you do the right thing; that person who had an accident must have been doing something wrong or was unlucky.
 We've convinced ourselves that it's safe enough for us to be comfortable participating, and when some evidence comes up to the contrary, we may seek to disprove or minimise it so we can feel better about our own selfish choices regarding risk